justin lucero | DIRECTOR

 Picture

-As Artistic Director of El Paso Opera, Justin created #CurbsideOpera in response to the pandemic shutdown, although now a central mainstay to the companies community engagement: it's a bring-the-music-to-the-people initiative that has reached thousands, having made over 100 stops in one quarter from a Texas-sized pickup truck mobile stage, inspiring companies nationwide to follow suit.
+As Artistic Director of El Paso Opera, Justin created #CurbsideOpera in response to the pandemic shutdown, although now a central mainstay to the companies community engagement: it's a bring-the-music-to-the-people initiative that has reached thousands, having made over 100 stops in a single quarter from a Texas-sized pickup truck mobile stage, inspiring companies nationwide to follow suit.

 Picture